 Before you declare there's nothing to fret about and that you're not putting your customers' payment card data at risk because you're a small business, consider the following statistics:

-• Forbes states that researchers at Barracuda Networks found that, small businesses are three times more likely to be targeted by cybercriminals.
+• Forbes states that researchers at Barracuda Networks found that cybercriminals are three times more likely to target small businesses.
 Also, on average, small businesses with fewer than 100 employees will experience 350% more social engineering attacks than larger enterprises, allowing cybercriminals to compromise the infrastructure successfully.

 Judging from these figures, you might conclude that SMEs are scrambling in a panic over the thought of data breaches.
 If fraudsters can fool the big guy, surely small businesses are more likely to be vulnerable, right?